About the Program

 Great Lakes Energy members help to enhance the quality of life for people in our communities through the People Fund.
 Bills of participating members are “rounded up” to the next dollar amount and grants are awarded to non-profit organizations for charitable activities throughout our service area.
 Grants are awarded by three independent Boards of Directors representing three geographical regions – south, central and north.
 There are no overhead costs – 100 percent of the money collected is returned to our communities.

-All contributors are entered into two annual drawings where we give away six $100 gift certificates that can be used toward your GLE bill.
+All contributors are entered into two annual random drawings where we give away six $100 bill credits.
 This is our small way of saying “thanks” to every GLE member who supports the People Fund.

 How are Grants Invested?